robinali34/blog_algorithms/_posts/2025-11-22-reduction-3sat-to-exact-4sat.md

 ### 3-SAT Problem

-**Input:** A Boolean formula φ in 3-CNF with:
+**Input:** A Boolean formula φ in CNF with:
 - Variables: x₁, x₂, ..., xₙ
-- Clauses: C₁, C₂, ..., Cₘ, each with exactly 3 literals
+- Clauses: C₁, C₂, ..., Cₘ, each with at most 3 literals

 **Output:** YES if φ is satisfiable, NO otherwise.

+**Note:** Each clause has at most 3 literals (can have 1, 2, or 3 literals).

 ## 1. NP-Completeness Proof of Exact 4-SAT: Solution Validation